Ramsvik’s sustainability development

 In addition to our solar power system, we do the following to reduce our impact on the environment:

-• We purchase organic food for the restaurant.
+We purchase organic food for the restaurant.

-• We use LED lighting everywhere possible.
+We use LED lighting wherever possible.

-• Our rental boats have 4-stroke engines.
+Our rental boats are equipped with four-stroke engines.

-• We purchase environmentally labeled cleaning products.
+We purchase eco-labelled cleaning products.

-• We use 100% renewable electricity.
+We use 100% renewable electricity.

 Our guests are sustainable from a tourism industry perspective, as 80% of guests travel 50 miles or less to come to us.